svsambandam/AURORA_UMAPandVAE/README.md

 RUNNING EXPERIMENTS
 You can run this code with the command "**$python3 main_aurora.py**".
 This command line can take multiple arguments:

---version : A string that defines which algorithm to run.
+* --version : A string that defines which algorithm to run.
 The default is "null".
 Can take as argument:
-"GT" to generate a reference ground truth distribution "genotype" to run the genotype method
+  * "**GT**" to generate a reference ground truth distribution
-"pretrainedPCA" to run the pretrained version of AURORA-PCA "incrementalPCA" to run the incremental version of AURORA-PCA "pretrainedAE" to run the pretrained version of AURORA-AE "incrementalAE" to run the incremental version of AURORA-AE "pretrainedVAE" to run the pretrained version of AURORA-VAE "incrementalVAE" to run the incremental version of AURORA-VAE "pretrainedUMAP" to run the pretrained version of AURORA-UMAP "incrementalUMAP" to run the incremental version of AURORA-UMAP --plot_runs : An int that will choose whether to plot metrics.
+  * "**genotype" to run the genotype method
+  * "**pretrainedPCA**" to run the pretrained version of AURORA-PCA
+  * "**incrementalPCA**" to run the incremental version of AURORA-PCA
+  * "**pretrainedAE**" to run the pretrained version of AURORA-AE
+  * "**incrementalAE**" to run the incremental version of AURORA-AE
+  * "**pretrainedVAE**" to run the pretrained version of AURORA-VAE
+  * "**incrementalVAE**" to run the incremental version of AURORA-VAE
+  * "**pretrainedUMAP**" to run the pretrained version of AURORA-UMAP
+  * "**incrementalUMAP**" to run the incremental version of AURORA-UMAP
+* --plot_runs : An int that will choose whether to plot metrics.
 If you have run all of the variations, enter "1".
 The default is "0".
---num_epochs : An int that sets the number of epochs that will be used to train the VAEs and AEs in the AE versions.
+* --num_epochs : An int that sets the number of epochs that will be used to train the VAEs and AEs in the AE versions.
 The default is "500".

 Note, that re-running code will overwrite whatever plots and data is currenlty inside the RUN_DATA folder.